 The dynamic change and unpredictable coastal conditions are the major issues for the flying fish roe fishermen.
 The flying fish is commonly known as Torani.
-Climate change (Subair et al., 2014; Pinkerton, 2015) and Covid 19 pandemic are the major causes of the vulnerability of the fishermen household's livelihood (Shaffril et al., 2017; Susanto,
+Climate change (Subair et al., 2014; Pinkerton, 2015;), and Covid 19 Pandemic are the major cause of the vulnerability of the fishermen household's livelihood (Shaffril et al., 2017; Susanto, 2017).

-2017).
 Flying fish and flying fish roes are the primary source of income for Torani fishermen in the Galesong, Takalar, South Sulawesi.
 The environmental change and characteristics of fishery resources adversely affected their efforts to maintain their basic income.
-The fishermen's community must be prepared to adapt to changes which represent a threat facing a dynamic environment (Mustafa & Arief, 2017; Demmallino & Ali, 2018; Yusuf et al., 2018).
-Since the 19th century, Torani fishermen have preferred the Makassar Strait and Banda Sea for catching flying fish and their roes (Mustafa & Arief, 2017; Halik et al., 2020).
-To understand the environment is essential for developing a positive perspective towards an appropriate behavior (Sabri et al., 2022).
-The most common problems fishermen face are seasons, wind direction, monsoon wind, spawning time, migration and the mobility of flying fish (Yahya, 2006; Fitrianti et al., 2014; Deswandi, 2017; Suwarso et al., 2017).
-Tropical storms occurring frequently makes sailing and fishing more challenging.
-The Torani fisherman begin the difficult phase of catching the fish and the roes during monsoon season.
+The fishermen's community must be prepared to adapt to change and the threat of a dynamic environment (Mustafa & Arief, 2017; Demmallino and Ali, 2018; Yusuf et al., 2018).
+Since the 19th century, Torani Fishermen have preferred the Makassar Strait and Banda Sea for catching flying fish and its roes (Mustafa & Arief, 2017; Halik et al., 2020).
+Understanding the environment is essential for developing a positive perspective toward appropriate behavior (Sabri et al., 2022).
+The most common problems fishermen face are seasons, wind direction, monsoon wind, spawning time, migration, and mobility of flying fish (Yahya, 2006; Fitrianti et al., 2014; Deswandi, 2017; Suwarso et al., 2017).
+Tropical storms frequently occur, which makes sailing and fishing more challenging.
+The Torani Fisherman begin the difficult phase of catching the fish and the roes during monsoon season.
 The catch is inadequate to meet family needs.
 This condition makes it increasingly difficult for flying fish roe fishermen to support their families.

-The fishermen often sailed from Galesong, South Sulawesi, to Pangkep, Fakfak Papua and Dobo Maluku in April and May before returning to Galesong, South Sulawesi, in September.
+The fishermen often sailed from Galesong South Sulawesi to Pangkep, Fakfak Papua, and Dobo Maluku in April and May before returning to Galesong South Sulawesi in September.
 The boats are then anchored for several months until the next trip.
 The anchored boats are docked for maintenance, such as painting and patching cracks or holes.
 Income earned during the waiting period will be reduced or possibly lost.
-The Covid 19 epidemic is the next problem facing the fisherman after the natural disasters.
-In Perpres No. 12 Year 2020, the pandemic has been deemed a national disaster.
-Covid-19 Task Force was established to manage the negative impacts of Covid 19 and integrate the central and local abilities.
-The fisherman must remain home due to seasonal changes, severe weather and natural disasters.
-When income is temporarily postponed, it causes a problem for households.
-In this situation, the fishermen's households will develop the strength and durability to overcome the situation (Muswar & Satria, 2011; Wibowo & Satria, 2016; Sayginer & Kurtsan, 2022).
-Agriculture and non-agriculture are the two major sources of income for the community (Azzahra & Dharmawan, 2015; Kasmiati et al., 2016).
+The Covid 19 Epidemic is the next problem facing the fisherman after the natural disasters.
+In Perpres No. 12 Year 2020, the Pandemic has been deemed a national disaster.
+Covid-19 Task Force was established to manage the negative impacts of Covid 19 and to integrate the central and local abilities.
+The fisherman must remain home due to seasonal changes, severe weather, and natural disasters.
+When income is temporarily postponed, this causes a problem for households.
+In this situation, the fishermen's households will develop the strength and durability to overcome the situation (Muswar and Satria, 2011; Wibowo and Satria, 2016; Sayginer and Kurtsan, 2022).
+Agriculture and non-agriculture are the two major sources of income for the community (Azzahra and Dharmawan, 2015; Kasmiati et al., 2016).